 "Through the automatic code generation of the PASS Software Factory, I can have a lot of work done by robots during development, which gives me more time for the more abstract topics of the projects."

-Certified Innovation Consultant
+Heinrich, Certified Innovation Consultant

-Computer Science at the Technische Universität Darmstadt
+Computer Science at the Technical University of Darmstadt

-Career at PASS
+Career with PASS